Open-EO/openeo-result-validation-engine/README.md

-# Reports for Copernicus_S2_SR
+# Reports for the dataset comparison for the WWU/GEE back end

-This is the comparison between using the COPERNICUS_S2 (Sentinel 2 L1C) and COPERNICUS_S2_SR (Sentinel 2 L2A).
+This is the comparison between using the COPERNICUS_S2 (Sentinel 2 L1C) and COPERNICUS_S2_SR (Sentinel 2 L2A) for the computation of an NDVI.

 COPERNICUS_S2_SR does not contain L2A data for the Venezuela and Island jobs.

+The full validation reports can be accessed in the respective folders of this branch.

 ## Netherlands